tiewyenhuei/ameba-arduino-doc-mine/source/ameba_pro2/amb82-mini/temp/AmebaPro2 Sensor Startup Flow.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Understand the general power on sequence by checking the sensor datasheet.

-Using GC3003 as an example
+Using GC3003 as an example,

 |image08|

 |image16|